The Washington Post recently published a list of 98 specific user details that it says Facebook keeps tabs on.

 If you remove all your preferences you’ll still see ads, but they may be less relevant to you.

-What I couldn’t find, but would like to have accessed to from Ad Preferences, was a one-stop page containing all the categories, as listed by the Washington Post, but it seems that until Facebook decides you are interested in X, it won’t tell you that X as a category that’s one of the 98 it keeps track of.
+What I couldn’t find, but would like to have accessed to from Ad Preferences, was a one-stop page containing all the categories, as listed by the Washington Post, but it seems that until Facebook decides you are interested in X, it won’t tell you that X is one of the 98 categories it keeps track of.

 We’re guessing that the Washington Post figured out its 98-point list by creating an new ad, or pretending to, and browsing through all the categories that advertisers can choose from when configuring the targeting of that ad.